 - Valentine’s Day Jitters by Julie Danneberg – ages 3rd-5th grade

-You and find book cheat sheets for Somebody Loves You Mr. Hatch, Love Monster, and Day it Rained Hearts in the themed therapy SLP membership.
+You can find book cheat sheets, story maps, and book companions for Somebody Loves You, Mr. Hatch, Love Monster, and Day it Rained Hearts in the themed therapy SLP membership.

 Valentine’s Day Speech Therapy Craft Ideas